wp-plugins/dukagate/readme.txt

 8. Sample product with a widget product

 == Changelog ==

+= 3.7.6 =
+Fix on Totals for product list

 = 3.7.5.2 =
 Version update.
 We are also Working on major changes to the plugin, so please keep checking out blog http://dukagate.info/blog/ for more information